meowmeowahr/kevinbotlib/docs/vision/simulation.md

 Upon initializing the camera simulator, an ephemeral TCP port will be assigned to an internal ZeroMQ server/client for IPC.

 !!!
-Bug
+Info
-    The internal ZeroMQ server **does not** use any form of encryption.
+    The internal ZeroMQ server uses CURVE encryption based on a differing random key.
-    Virtual cameras can be monitored through outside processes.
-    The ZeroMQ server will eventually be encrypted, using a different key on every simulation startup.
+    It is currently not possible to get video frames outside the KevinbotLib robot.

 ### Video Sources

 Each simulated camera can connect to a physically connected camera using camera passthrough, or an uploaded image file.

 !!!
 Note
-    Camera passthrough is not currently available on macOS
+    Camera passthrough is experimental on macOS

 !!!
 Warning
     A physical camera can only connect to one simulated camera, since connections aren't pooled.